 In 2019 Kier was awarded a £253m contract by the Ministry of Justice (MoJ) for a new build resettlement prison in Wellingborough.
-The project is the first in a series of schemes to be undertaken as part of the MoJ’s wider Change, Strategy and Planning (CSP) Directorate within HMPPS.
+The project was the first in a series of schemes to be undertaken as part of the MoJ’s wider Change, Strategy and Planning (CSP) Directorate within HMPPS.
 The aim of the programme is to reform and modernise the prison estate to make it more efficient, safer and focused on supporting rehabilitation.

 A core feature of the programme is to optimise how the MoJ’s assets are designed, procured, delivered and operated, through a Design for Manufacture and Assembly (DfMA) or ‘platform’ approach.
-As project integrator, Kier is driving a manufacturing mindset for Wellingborough by bringing together a diverse team to deliver this component-led approach.
+As project integrator, Kier drove a manufacturing mindset for Wellingborough by bringing together a diverse team to deliver this component-led approach.

-The Wellingborough scheme is also adopting a ‘digital first’ approach to enable Kier to monitor, manage and communicate across the wider team.
+The Wellingborough scheme also adopted a ‘digital first’ approach to enable Kier to monitor, manage and communicate across the wider team.
 Standardisation was driven throughout the design to ensure the repeatable use of components.
 The level of detail we were able to achieve informed our strategy for developing the precast moulds, how we would cast the components, how we would put together the construction programme, strategies for lifting components into position, as well as the integration of components such as the prefabricated services (MEP).